How to Treat Prop Firm Trading Like a Business Process

 Evaluation phase: Traders often trade 2-4 contracts on ES with a 10-point average stop, risking $200-$400 per trade.
 This is moderately aggressive and designed to reach the profit target within 30 days.

-Funded income phase: For a $50,000 account with a $2,500 trailing drawdown (Apex example), risking 1-1.5% per trade means $250-$375 risk per setup.
-At 2 contracts with a 10-point stop ($200 risk), you are at approximately 0.8% risk per trade — appropriate for income generation.
+Funded account phase: For a $50,000 account with a $2,500 trailing drawdown (Apex example), risking 1-1.5% per trade means $250-$375 risk per setup.
+At 2 contracts with a 10-point stop ($200 risk), you are at approximately 0.8% risk per trade, before commissions, slippage, and rule constraints.

 ## Evaluation Cost Management